mwarning/MeshGraphViewer/README.md

 ## Authors

-The base of the JavaScript/CSS code was taken from the [MeshViewer](https://github.com/ffrgb/meshviewer) project.
+The code of the MeshGraphViewer is based on the [MeshViewer](https://github.com/ffrgb/meshviewer) project.

 ## License